 On the same token, it is also your responsibility as a soldier to ensure the orders you have received are clear.
-You cannot just pass blame on who issued the order if there is ambiguity.
+You cannot just pass the blame on who issued the order if there is ambiguity.
 You are obligated to ask for clarification and execute the plan as intended.
-That means you must understand your mission, you must understand the intent and you must understand your task and purpose.
+That means you must understand your mission, you must understand the intent, and you must understand your task and purpose.
 Failure to gain clarity on any of this can cause a mission to fail.

-I have had the opportunity to receive and issue orders as a brand-new soldier at basic training to an operations planner on division staff and everywhere in between including the platoon, company and battalion levels.
+I have had the opportunity to receive and issue orders as a brand-new soldier at basic training to an operations planner on division staff and everywhere in between, including the platoon, company and battalion levels.
 At each opportunity, the responsibility of executing a perfect order is daunting.

-When you ask questions, you confront ambiguity head on.
+When you ask questions, you confront ambiguity head-on.
 Questions provide confidence and empowerment to both the inquisitor and the informant.
 Again, I believe we are foolish to walk away from a source of information lacking clarity on our role and responsibility.
 Therefore, I place a lot of value in colleagues that ask good questions.

 The responsibility of clarity falls on both those who issue the order and those who execute the order.